 Celebrating our 90th anniversary school year in 2018-19, Fenwick High School is excited to be fully engaged in Excellence, Leadership, Tradition – The Centennial Campaign for Fenwick High School!
 This transformational campaign will lead Fenwick to its centennial celebration in 2028-29 and solidify the future of Fenwick for its second century, as it is a strategic campaign designed to address Fenwick’s needs for 2029 and beyond.

-With the recent announcements of two of the largest individual gifts in Fenwick history – $3 million from Mike Quinlan ’62 (read here) — the single largest gift in Fenwick history — The Centennial Campaign is well on its way to completion of Phase One of Fenwick’s master facilities plan.
+With the recent announcements of two of the largest individual gifts in Fenwick history – $3 million from Mike Quinlan ’62 and $1.5 million from Joe Tate ’62 (link to the right) – The Centennial Campaign is well on its way to completion of phase one of Fenwick’s master facilities plan (pictured above).

 As we begin 2019, Fenwick is thrilled to announce another historic gift – $3 million from an anonymous donor!
 This lump-sum gift is restricted to the second phase of facilities improvements, the Centennial Addition, as it will be used to name the new dining hall after deceased alumnus Arthur T. Dalton ’42